-To prevent food that is not safe and suitable from being consumed and to arrange for stocks of the food to be removed from sale or where there is doubt about whether it is safe and suitable.
+To prevent food that is not safe and suitable from being consumed and to arrange for stocks of the food to be removed from sale.

 To prevent items that come into contact with food (such as packaging or utensils) from being sold or used if they could contaminate food.